Transfer and Pre-Matriculation Credit

 - Grades for these courses will be factored into the cumulative grade point average and credit will count toward undergraduate degree requirements.

 - Students have the option of requesting that these courses be treated as if they were transfer courses, in which case the grade will be removed from the average and credit will be counted toward degree requirements as long as the grade was a “C” or better.
 Petitions should be submitted to CCAS.

-Transcripts and score reports from other institutions that are kept in the student’s academic file in the Office of Records are the property of the University of Rochester and, as such, are covered under federal policy.
+Transcripts and score reports from other institutions that are kept in the student’s academic file are the property of the University of Rochester and, as such, are covered under federal policy.
 A student has the right to view the documents in his or her file.
 However, per College policy, the College is not required to provide (or allow the making of) copies of these documents.